YouriBrosky/AngularTraining/_assignments/markdown/5.reactive-forms/optional.md

 #### Form POST
 To save the book on the server, we have to make an HTTP POST call to the backend with the new book.
 The book is validated on the server side for the presence of an author and a title, the other fields are optional.
-If the book is stored, you will get this response: `{ "success": true }` Since communicating with the backend is the job for a service, we are going to add the POST to the `BookService`, and use that from `NewBookComponent`.
+If the book is stored successfully, you will get the stored books with an ID as a response.
+Since communicating with the backend is the job for a service, we are going to add the POST to the `BookService`, and use that from `NewBookComponent`.

 1. Create a `store` method on the `BooksService`.
 Implement this method yourself, or use the [template](#save) below.